bccp/nbodykit/docs/source/catalogs/reading.rst

 `fitsio <https://github.com/esheldon/fitsio>`_ package to perform the read operation.

+**Caveats**

+- The FITS file must contain a readable binary table of data.
+- Specific extensions to read can be passed via the ``ext`` keyword.
+By default, data is read from the first HDU that has readable data.

-For example, below we read "Position" and "Velocity" data from a FITS file:
+For example, below we read ``Position`` and ``Velocity`` data from a FITS file:

 .. ipython:: python